Armed Forces Bank

-Armed Forces Bank (AFB) is a bank servicing members of the United States Armed Forces and their family members.
+Armed Forces Bank (AFB) is a bank serving members of the United States Armed Forces, veterans, and their family members.

 History

 Armed Forces Bank was founded in 1907 in Fort Leavenworth, Kansas, where it is currently headquartered.
 AFB and its sister bank, Academy Bank, are owned by Dickinson Financial Corporation (DFC), which is headquartered in Kansas City, Missouri.

 Military connections

 Armed Forces Bank operates the most locations on military bases in the United States, including 23 locations on 17 bases.

 Much of the Bank's retail team is also composed of people with direct connections to the U.S. military, including veterans, reservists, and military dependents.

 Community

 In July 2022, the Bank launched a podcast titled "Militarily Speaking", which discusses finances and overall life for the military community.

 AFB and DFC also support some philanthropy organizations, including Fisher House Foundation and the Armed Services YMCA.